sleephacker/FlippoIO/manual/Settings.md

 ## `NameMatchByPlayers (bool)`

 Indicates whether or not to name matches by the names of the white and black player followed by a number.
-If set to false, matches will be named using just a number.
+If set to `false`, matches will be named using just a number.
 Set to `true` by default.

+## `SavePlayerLogs (bool)`

+Indicates whether or not to save players' Standard Error output.
+Set to `true` by default.

+## `SaveMatchAsFile (bool)`

+Indicates whether or not to save matches in the file format used by the [match viewer](INSERT_LINK_HERE).
+Matches saved in this format won't have an extension.
+Set to `true` by default.

+## `SaveMatchAsTXT (bool)`

+Indicates whether or not to save matches in a human-readable format to `.txt` files.
+Set to `false` by default.

 ## `TimeLimit (int)`